GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Abstract

 \section{Abstract}

 We present a novel trajectory traversability estimation and planning algorithm for robot navigation in complex outdoor environments.
-We incorporate multimodal sensory inputs from an RGB camera, 3D LiDAR, and robot's odometry sensor to train a prediction model to estimate candidate trajectories' success probabilities based on partially reliable multi-modal sensor observations.
-We encode high-dimensional multi-modal sensory inputs to low-dimensional feature vectors using encoder networks and represent them as a connected graph to train an attention-based Graph Neural Network (GNN) model to predict trajectory success probabilities.
-We further analyze the image and point cloud data separately to quantify sensor reliability to augment the weights of the feature graph representation used in our GNN.
+We incorporate multimodal sensory inputs from an RGB camera, 3D LiDAR, and the robot's odometry sensor to train a prediction model to estimate candidate trajectories' success probabilities based on partially reliable multi-modal sensor observations.
+We encode high-dimensional multi-modal sensory inputs to low-dimensional feature vectors using encoder networks and represent them as a connected graph.
+The graph is then used to train an attention-based Graph Neural Network (GNN) to predict trajectory success probabilities.
+We further analyze the number of features in the image (corners) and point cloud data (edges and planes) separately to quantify their reliability to augment the weights of the feature graph representation used in our GNN.
 During runtime, our model utilizes multi-sensor inputs to predict the success probabilities of the trajectories generated by a local planner to avoid potential collisions and failures.
 Our algorithm demonstrates robust predictions when one or more sensor modalities are unreliable or unavailable in complex outdoor environments.
 We evaluate our algorithm's navigation performance using a Spot robot in real-world outdoor environments.
-We observe an increase of x\% in terms of success rate and a y\% decrease in false positive estimations compared to the state-of-the-art navigation methods.
+We observe an increase of 10-30\% in terms of navigation success rate and a 13-15\% decrease in false positive estimations compared to the state-of-the-art navigation methods.

-\invis {We present a novel anomaly detection "ANAMOLY DETECTION" IS A WELL STUDIED PROBLEM IN VISION AND HAS A DIFFERENT MEANING.
-IT IS NOT THE RIGHT PHRASE HERE algorithm for robot navigation in complex outdoor environments.
-SAY SOMETHING ABOUT THE OVERALL APPROACH: FOR EXAMPLE, YOUR APPROACH MULTI-MODAL SENSORY INPUTS CORRESPONDING TO....ALSO SAY SOMETHING ABOUT THE LEARNING METHOD (IS THAT BASED ON RL OR DRL) AND HOW DO THEY COMPUTE THE TRAJECTORIES, MENTIONED IN THE NEXT SENTENCE?}

-\invis{We convert IS CONVERT THE RIGHT WORD these high-dimensional sensory inputs to low-dimensional feature vectors using encoder networks and represent them as a connected graph to train an attention-based Graph Neural Network (GNN) to predict trajectory success probabilities YOU SHOULD DISTINGUISH BETWEEN TRAINING AND RUNTIME STEP.
-FOR EXAMPLE, YOU WOULD GATHER SENSOR DATA AT RUNTIME AND ESTIMATE THE PROBABILITIES.
-We further analyze the image and point cloud data separately IS THIS ANALYSIS OF RUNTIME SENSOR DATA to quantify sensor reliability in real-time to augment the weights of the feature graph representation \invis{AUGMENT IN TERMS OF WHAT?}used in our GNN.
-Finally, we utilize this GNN model \invis{WHICH PREDICTION MODEL, THIS TERM NOT USED EARLIER} to refine the trajectories generated by a local path planner HOW ARE THESE TRAJECTORIES COMPUTED?
-DO YOU DEFINE THEM USING A LOCAL PATH PLANNER.}